shreni123/docs-csm/upgrade/network/network_upgrade_1.2_to_1.3.md

 CSM 1.3 includes full support for the Bifurcated CAN feature, specifically deployment of user traffic on the high speed network (CHN).
 Other switch related changes for the release are minimal.

-- Removal of CMN VLAN from UAN to complete BICAN cutover
+- Removal of CMN VLAN from UAN to complete BICAN cut-over
 - Addition of ACLS to prevent CAN traffic on the CMN
 - Addition of ACLs to prevent cross-network load balancer access: NMN to HMNLB and HMN to NMNLB